GoateSo/RSATasks/README.md

    - testgen, a lua file which generates an array of inputs for the challenge
    - examples, a file which gives additional examples of inputs and outputs
 - to submit a solution, Dm me (@GoateSo#9628) on discord with your solution as a code block, a pastebin, or any similar website thereof (not as a text file, image , or a roblox place file)
+- for any issue with any of the test cases/ generated tests you may have found, please also DM me about it